15 Tools to Create Your Online Course

-Deadline Funnel is simply amazing.
-It's perfect for creating urgency for evergreen courses (or other products).
 You can use it to create custom deadlines for each individual customer.
-So, for instance, you can email everyone who subscribes to your course-related lead magnet and give them a custom link with a 48 hour countown and tell them that the course is available to them for 48 hours only (or however long you want).
+So, for instance, you can email everyone who subscribes to your course-related lead magnet and give them a custom link with a 48 hour countdown and tell them that the course is available to them for 48 hours only (or however long you want).
 And, after that 48 hours, the link actually does expire (unlike some products).
 You can also just use it for regular countdown timers on your sales page or in your emails.
 It's pretty fab.

 You'll need some good lead magnets, and some good workbooks for your course.
 There are tons of ways to create them, but my favorite is Apple Pages.
 It's not the most advanced tool in the world, but once you figure out how to use it, it can create really gorgeous PDFs.
 I'm a big fan.